ruchir-elukurthy/Books-app/README.md

-Check the app at https://getbookinfo.netlify.app/
+*CHECK THE APP AT https://getbookinfo.netlify.app/   *

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).